Do I have sensitive skin or a contact allergy?

 Contact Allergy: What's the Difference to Sensitive Skin?

 The symptoms of a contact allergy are similar to sensitive skin

 Myths and uncertainty when dealing with allergies

 Misconception 1: With natural cosmetics you are safe from allergies

 Misconception 2: With fewer ingredients, the allergic reaction is less severe

 What can trigger a contact allergy?

 Conclusion: Sensitive skin or contact allergy?
 Know it!

-Our products can only be recommended to a limited extent for people with allergies, as they contain essential oils.
+However, our products can only be recommended to a limited extent for people with allergies, as they contain essential oils.
 They are 100% natural, but, as already mentioned, that makes no difference if you have an allergy.
 It is therefore all the more important to differentiate between merely sensitive skin and allergic ones.
 If you suffer from a diagnosed contact allergy - or suspect you have one - I recommend that you consult your doctor.
 He may advise you to use cosmetics that are specially designed for allergy sufferers.